- Responding to the Recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD)

 Sustainability Management Promotion System

-The Sustainability Strategy Council deliberates on matters concerning important operations and policies, including climate change-related issues.
-Matters deemed to have a major impact on the entire Group are discussed and reported to the Executive Officers’ Committee and the Board of Directors, thereby ensuring appropriate oversight by the senior management team.
+At the Company, the Sustainability Strategy Council and Executive Officers’ Committee deliberate on and make decisions regarding matters concerning important operational execution and policies, including climate change-related issues.
+Matters deemed to have a major impact on the entire Group are discussed and reported to the Board of Directors, thereby ensuring appropriate oversight by the board.

 Impact of Climate-Related Risks and Opportunities on Business

 As indicators for measuring progress in addressing these material issues, we have established targets for expanding our renewable energy businesses and reducing GHG emissions.
-We are also working hard on climate change countermeasures while incorporating the perspective of climate change-related risks and opportunities.
+We are also working hard on climate change countermeasures while incorporating the perspective of risks and opportunities.

 Short-, Medium- and Long-Term Climate-Related Risks and Opportunities and Their Impact on Business